TimuriAlvarez/BSUIR-Projects-Term-4/ComputerSystemSoftware/README.md

 ### Terms of reference

-Pick image (file format not mentioned) and make it greyscale + save processing should be done in seperate threads (number of threads is not mentioned) also you should do it without using threads check time that it takes to make it with threads and without threads and show this infromation
+* Pick image (file format not mentioned) and make it greyscale + save
+* Processing should be done in seperate threads (number of threads is not mentioned)
+* Also you should do it without using threads
+* Check time that it takes to make it with threads and without threads and show this infromation

 # Contributing